fischm67/RepData_PeerAssessment1/PA1_template.md

 With the missing data replaced the histogram distribution was moved more towards the overall average number of steps per day.
 This makes sense since the previous days with no data are now set at the average.
-Separate from the days with no data replacing the missing values did not have much an effect on the mean or median data.
+Separate from the days with no data, replacing the missing values did not have much an effect on the mean or median data.

 ## Are there differences in activity patterns between weekdays and weekends?